uzh-dqbm-cmi/SAUNA/README.md

 - **GNU Parallel**: Install using your package manager.
 For example:
   - On Ubuntu: `sudo apt-get install parallel`
   - On macOS: `brew install parallel`

+- **samtools**: A suite of programs for interacting with high-throughput sequencing data.
+Install using your package manager:
+  - On Ubuntu: `sudo apt-get install samtools`
+  - On macOS: `brew install samtools`

 Make sure to install these dependencies before running the scripts.